wp-plugins/mailpress/readme.txt

 == Description ==

-This is the official version of MailPress 4.0
+**Allows you** to send beautiful and styled html and plain text mails based on dedicated themes and templates.

+Since last 3.0 version,
 * Code has been deeeeeply and completely reviewed,
 * name field available
 * new swiftmailer 4.0.3 (needs php 5.3 but tested with 5.2.5 locally without bugs)
-* new api's for mailpress, ip, newsletter, import
+* new api's for mailpress mails, ip, newsletter, import, autoresponder
 * optimized size for toemail field for multi recipients mails.
 * some previous add ons are integrated to MailPress 4.0